KLFD

 KLFD (1410 AM, "The Original") is a radio station licensed to serve Litchfield, Minnesota, United States.
 The station's broadcast license is held by Mid-Minnesota Media, LLC.

 KLFD broadcasts a "variety" format featuring an assortment of news, sports, informational, and talk radio programming plus a full-service mix of music and information on weekdays.
 This programming also includes the Voice of Tomorrow religious broadcast and the Imagination Theater syndicated radio drama series.
-Wake up every morning to Q & Steve from 5:30am to 9:00am. at 1:00pm listen to Aaron in the Afternoon hosted by Aaron Imholte, a talk show featuring news, humor, sports, interviews, and pop culture talk.
+The station provides play-by-play coverage for the Litchfield Dragons and Dassel-Cokato Chargers high school teams.
+The station is an affiliate for the Minnesota Vikings (NFL) and the Minnesota Lynx (WNBA).
+It also serves as a broadcast partner for the Minnesota Golden Gophers and the Minnesota Wild.